 Op Operation Name: Date: List all suppliers and ingredients used in organic products, including "work in process" ingredients made in house.
 1. Attach organic certificates for all certified suppliers.
 Certificates attached Certificates must be dated within the last 15 months and must list the specific ingredient you use.
-For USDA NOP certified suppliers, refer to Orc (Integrity) for overall certification status.
+For USDA NOP certified suppliers, refer to Org (Integrity) for overall certification status.
 Product listings may need to be requested separately from the supplier.
 Be prepared to demonstrate you system at inspection.
 2. For any uncertified supplier of organic ingredients, list both the uncertified supplier and the certified supplier in the Supplier column.
-Attach an (EHA) for each uncertified supplier.
-Product must be enclosed in sealed, tamper-evident retail packaging when acquired by the supplier and must while under the supplier's control.
-CCOF will review the EHA and notify you if certification of the supplier is required.
-3. For each multi-ingredient ingredient, submit an ingredient statement from the manufacturer to compare to your label. 🔲 Ingredient statement a attached An Excel version of this document is available at www.ccof.org/documents or by contacting CCOF.
+Attach an Example: Example: Ex 3.
+For each multi-ingredient ingredient, submit an ingredient statement from the manufacturer to compare to your label. 🔲 Ingredient statement a ıttached An Excel version of this document is available at www.ccof.org/documents or by contacting CCOF.
 Update this master list as you add and remove suppliers.
 Highlight new suppliers or products in yellow and removed suppliers or products in blue to s simplify updates. ▶ List all nonorganic processing aids, sanitizers, and packaging aids that contact organic products on your Handler Materials Application (OSP) Materials List), not this form.